privacyidea/privacyidea/doc/overview/index.rst

 to run privacyIDEA.
 E.g. this can be Apache, Nginx or even `werkzeug`_.

 A device or item used to authenticate is still called a "token".
-All token information in stored in an SQL database, while you may choose, which database you want to use. privacyIDEA uses `SQLAlchemy`_ to map the database to internal objects.
+All token information is stored in an SQL database, while you may choose, which database you want to use. privacyIDEA uses `SQLAlchemy`_ to map the database to internal objects.
 Thus you may choose to run privacyIDEA with SQLite, MySQL, PostgreSQL, Oracle, DB2 or other database.

-The code is deviced into three layers, the API, the library and the database layer.
+The code is divided into three layers, the API, the library and the database layer.
 Read about it at :ref:`code_docu`. privacyIDEA provides a clean :ref:`rest_api`.

 Administrators can use a Web UI or a command line client to manage authentication devices.
-Users can login to a self service portal.
+Users can log in to the Web UI to manage their own tokens.

 Authentication is performed via the API or certain plugins for FreeRADIUS, simpleSAMLphp, Wordpress, Contao, Dokuwiki... to